eggsacc/Obsidian-sync/CS/Singly linked lists in C.md

 ### Insert at position

-Function inputs: head, position to insert, value to initialize new node

 1) Check if position is non-negative.
 Terminate function and return head address if false.
 2) Special case handling: insertion at beginning (position == 0)
 3) Create a new node